 The governing board is made up of five Directors elected by popular vote to serve four-year staggered terms.
 The Board Directors annually selects one of its members to serve as Board President.
 The General Manager is appointed by the Board of Directors.

 Population

-Midway City Sanitary District currently serves a population of 102,687 residents, ranking among one the largest sanitary districts in California.
-While the population that Midway City Sanitary District serves grows each year, population growth has slowed since the 1970's.
+Midway City Sanitary District currently serves a population of 101,411 residents, ranking among one the largest sanitary districts in California.